hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 <https://pxhere.com/en/photo/1458897> <!-- .element: class="attribution" -->

 note:
-* Records can only be immutable classes.
-* Records are implicitly final.
 * All implementations of a sealed type must be `final`, `sealed` or `non-sealed` ([more info on non-sealed](https://stackoverflow.com/questions/63860110/what-is-the-point-of-extending-a-sealed-class-with-a-non-sealed-class))

 Example of non-sealed: `UserCustomEffect`.